Cape Le Grand National Park

 The area is an ancient landscape which has been above sea level for well over 200 million years and remained unglaciated.
 As a result, the area is home to many primitive relict species.

 Established in 1966, the park is managed by the Department of Parks and Wildlife.

 The name Le Grand is from one of the officers on L'Espérance, one of the ships in the 1792 expedition of Bruni d'Entrecasteaux.

+The locality of Cape Le Grand of the Shire of Esperance shares almost identical boundaries with the national park, the exception being a number of roads in the west of the park and locality, which are part of the later but not the former.

 Geography

 The largely granite shoreline and white sand beaches are picturesque features of the area.
 The park is a used for fishing, off-roading, tourism, and hiking.

 Beaches within the Park include those at Lucky Bay, Rossiter Bay, Hellfire Bay, Le Grand Beach, and Thistle Cove.

 The islands and waters to the south of the park are known as the Recherche Archipelago Nature Reserve, another protected area of the Recherche Archipelago and nearby coastal regions.
 The Cape Arid National Park is located to the east.

 The southwest section of the park is dominated by rock outcrops of gneiss and granite.
 These form a distinctive chain of peaks including Mount Le Grand (345 m), Frenchman Peak (262 m), and Mississippi Hill (180 m, named after the Mississippi, a French whaler).

 Further inland, the park comprises mostly heath-covered sandplain, interspersed with swamps and pools of fresh water.